GogoVega/nestor-bot/README.md

   This command displays all possible reactions (emoji and role) of one or all saved messages.
 - `create-embed-message`
   This command allows you to create a customizable message in Embed format.
-- `parametres-logs`
+- `logs-parametres`
-  - `modifier-parametres`
+  - `modifier-parametres-interaction`
-  This command allows you to modify the configuration parameters of the logs (channel ID, button, command and reaction).
+  This command allows you to modify the interactions log (channel ID, button, command and reaction).
+  - `modifier-parametres-member`
+  This command allows you to modify the member log (channel ID, add and remove).
+  - `modifier-parametres-message`
+  This command allows you to modify the message log (channel ID, delete, update, add channel and remove channel).
   - `afficher-parametres`
   This command displays all the configuration parameters of the logs.